Chart Color Schemes

 Housing

-Torquay is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Torquay is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Torquay's dwelling structures, as per the latest Census, consisted of 92.2% houses and 7.8% other dwellings such as semi-detached homes, apartments, and others.
-This compares to Non-Metro Vic.'s figures of 93.0% houses and 7.0% other dwellings.
-Home ownership in Torquay stood at 36.6%, with mortgaged dwellings at 42.9% and rented ones at 20.5%.
-The median monthly mortgage repayment was $2,167, higher than Non-Metro Vic.'s average of $1,950.
-Weekly rent in Torquay was recorded at $500, compared to Non-Metro Vic.'s $402.
-Nationally, Torquay's median monthly mortgage repayment exceeded the Australian average of $1,863, while weekly rents were substantially higher than the national figure of $375.
+Torquay's dwelling structure, as per the latest Census data, consisted of 92.2% houses and 7.8% other dwellings (including semi-detached properties, apartments, 'other' dwellings).
+This compares to Non-Metro Vic., which had 90.1% houses and 9.9% other dwellings.
+Home ownership in Torquay stood at 36.6%, with mortgaged dwellings making up 42.9% and rented dwellings accounting for 20.5%.
+The median monthly mortgage repayment was $2,167, exceeding Non-Metro Vic.'s average of $1,863.
+Weekly rent in Torquay was recorded at $500, compared to Non-Metro Vic.'s $285 and the national average of $375.

 Frequently Asked Questions - Housing